marianne-manaog/threat-modelling-app/README.md

 ### Linting ###

+Both `flake8` and `pylint` were leveraged for linting the codes and, based on their initial reports, the codes were enhanced accordingly and follow-up/improved reports were generated.

-For linting to ensure a consistent ordering of imports, the `isort` library was leveraged to enforce it automatically throughout the codebase by running the following commands:
+For linting to ensure a consistent ordering of imports, the `isort` library was used to enforce it automatically throughout the codebase by running the following commands:

 - `isort src` for the source codes, and